TW: mention of su*c*de, trauma, houselessness, DV/SA, colonization, racism, oppression

 Identity and Background

-I am a nonbinary queer author, pagan, and sex worker.
+I am a biracial, nonbinary queer author, pagan, and sex worker.
 My pronouns are they/she/fae.
 I grew up LDS (Mormon) for 23 years and was married in the temple and later had my records removed from the church.

 My experiences and unconscious biases are shaped by the privileges and opportunities I have experienced as a white-passing, woman-passing, straight-sized, able-bodied person.